UniekLee/Blog/content/posts/2015-07-31-a-dip-at-the-durdle-door.md

 The alliterative titles are back!
 Woo hoo!

 This morning saw us taking a trip out the the Durdle Door.
-It's a natural limestone archway right on the coast in the middle of a pair of beautiful beaches.
+It's a natural limestone archway right on the coast in the middle of a pair of beautiful beaches.<!--more-->

 Our morning outing took a scenic drive out to the Durdle Door and a long walk along the adjacent beach.
 It's a beautiful sight and a lovely, sheltered peddle beach.